Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Chambers of cylinder type

 \section{Chambers of cylinder type}

-We give a detailed description of these chambers appearing in every isoperiodic leaf of $\mathcal{H}(1,1,-2)$.
-Following the proof of Proposition~\ref{prop:coreshapes}, a translation surface $(X,\omega)$ of cylinder type has a polar domain with four boundary saddle connections, two of which being glued on the sides of a cylinder (formed by two flat triangles).
-The only possible gluing pattern implies that the two opposite sides are glued on each other identified by a translation.
-Consequently, the polar domain is the complement of a parallelogram $Q$.
+In this section we give a detailed description of chambers of cylinder type appearing in every isoperiodic leaf of $\mathcal{H}_1(1,1,-2)$.
+According to the proof of Proposition~\ref{prop:coreshapes}, a translation surface $(X,\omega)$ of cylinder type has a polar domain with four boundary saddle connections, two of which being glued on the sides of a cylinder (made of two flat triangles), see Figure \ref{fig:cyltype}.
+The only possible gluing pattern implies that the remaining two sides are glued to each other by a translation.
+As a consequence the polar domain is the complement of a parallelogram, say \(Q\).

-A cylinder is constructed by identifying a pair of opposite sides in a parallelogram $P$.
-For a translation surface of $\mathcal{H}(1,1,-2)$, each boundary side is a closed saddle connection.
-Each of the two conical singularities belong to exactly one boundary component of the cylinder.
-Cylinder is foliated by a $1$-parameter family of closed geodesics, each representing the same absolute homology class $\gamma$.
-We choose the orientation of $\gamma$ in such a way that singularity $B$ belongs to the left boundary while singularity $W$ belongs to the right boundary, see Figure~\ref{fig:cylinder_type}.
-Homology class $\gamma$ has to be primitive and its period $u=\chi(\gamma)$ has to be nonzero.
-We choose the \textit{relative period} $z$ of the identified sides of parallelogram $Q$ as coordinate in the chamber.
-Any diagonal of the cylinder, oriented from singularity $B$ to singularity $W$, has a period of the form $z-v$ where $v$ is an absolute period such that pair $(u,v)$ is the image of symplectic basis by period character $\chi$.